kralikba/nrf52-base/README.md

 4. In the build directory, run `make` to build the example project

 ## TODO
- - [ ] support for new softdevices
+ - [ ] support for new softdevices (specify FLASH_START for them)
  - [ ] better getting started guide
- - [ ] integrate nrfjprog to simplify programming etc
+ - [X] integrate nrfjprog to simplify programming etc
+ - [ ] dependency handling of components

 ------